Aaron Shapiro: Huge

 In March 2018, it was announced that after leading the agency for 13 years Shapiro would leave Huge in May to launch a new venture.

+Other organizations

+In 2022, Shapiro launched an agency called Product which uses machine learning to help companies create sustainable business plans.

 Industry Influence

 In 2011, Shapiro was named one of Crain's New York's 40 Under 40 and authored Users Not Customers, a book about digital business strategy published by Portfolio/Penguin.
 Shapiro’s campaign to promote the book included hiring laid off Borders employees and outdoor advertising that implied Amazon was putting Borders out of business.

 In 2014, Shapiro was named one of The Observer’s Brooklyn Influentials and received a Made in NY award from the City of New York on behalf of Huge.

 In 2014 and 2015, Shapiro served as an NYCEDC Venture Fellows mentor as part of the NYC Venture Fellowship program.

 In 2015, Shapiro coined the term Anticipatory Design for the practice of eliminating decision making in interaction design in an op-ed published by Fast Company.

 In 2017, Shapiro was named a Creative All Star by Mediapost, ranked 42 on PR Week’s Power List and was named one of the 100 People Who Make Advertising Great by the American Association of Advertising Agencies.